Protect your eyes and turn heads in 2026’s hottest sunglasses

 6. Polarized lenses

-• Help with light sensitivity, which is great for those who recently had cataract surgery
+- Help with light sensitivity, which can be ideal for those who recently had cataract surgery

 7. Rose-tinted glasses